-Located in the Southside of Richmond, Virginia, Swansboro Elementary School was established in 1986.
+Swansboro Elementary School, founded in 1986, is located in the south side of Richmond, Virginia.
 For young students in the community, life presents many challenges.
 It is estimated that as many as ninety percent of the children who attend the school are being raised in single-parent homes with incomes far below what is needed to make ends meet.
 Numerous children there live transient, unstable lives, moving frequently between the homes of relatives and acquaintances.
-Thankfully, students have our volunteer coordinators not only to provide them with basic needs, but also to give them treats to celebrate their accomplishments!
+Thankfully, students have our volunteer coordinators not only to provide them with basic needs, but also to give them treats to celebrate their accomplishments.

 Ms. Hines wanted the students to have the opportunity to spend time together socializing, but she also wanted each student to learn more about sponsorship and ask any questions they might have about it.